-The good news is the current generation of Decathlon road bikes are the best ever in terms of performance and value.
+The good news is the current generation of Decathlon road bikes is the best ever in terms of performance and value.
 So whatever your budget, you’re going to get a bike that will help you enjoy your cycling to the full.

-How much to spend on your first road bike will obviously depend on how much you have to spend, but generally the more you spend on a bike, the better the bike you’ll get.
+How much to spend on your first road bike will obviously depend on how much you have to spend, but generally, the more you spend on a bike, the better the bike you’ll get.

 So what does the extra money get you?

 A new road bike can cost anything from £250 up to £10,000 - so when we say there is a bike for every budget we really mean it.
 Better still the technology and developments previously only seen on the most expensive bikes have now filtered down to pretty much every price point, so even the cheaper models offer a far greater level of performance than they would have even five years ago.
-That means you don’t need to spend the price of a small car on a bike to get into road cycling, and it can be very affordable activity once you’ve made the initial purchase of a bike and if you use your new road bike to commute on it’ll even save you money.
+That means you don’t need to spend the price of a small car on a bike to get into road cycling, and it can be a very affordable activity once you’ve made the initial purchase of a bike and if you use your new road bike to commute on it’ll even save you money.

 To give a flavour of what different budgets get you, here are three examples from the B’Twin range that represent the choice and what difference spending more money makes.